eliemichel/LearnWebGPU/getting-started/first-color.md

 renderPassDesc.colorAttachments = &renderPassColorAttachment;
 ```

 The first important setting of the attachment is the texture view it must draw in.
-In our case, the view returned by the swap chain because we directly want to draw on screen, but in a advanced pipelines it is very common to draw on intermediate textures, which are then fed to e.g., post-process passes.
+In our case, the view returned by the swap chain because we directly want to draw on screen, but in advanced pipelines it is very common to draw on intermediate textures, which are then fed to e.g., post-process passes.

 ```{lit} C++, Set up the attachment
 renderPassColorAttachment.view = nextTexture;